This Vegan Lemon Curd is:

 You can use any type of dairy-free milk, though results do vary depending on which you choose: cashew or oat milk make the creamiest curd, whilst almond or coconut milk will be less creamy.
 If you prefer a more jam-like consistency, rice milk works well.

-If you can’t get hold of a shop-bought custard powder, you can substitute it with the same amount of cornflour (cornstarch), which will result in a similar texture and flavour, though the colour will be considerably less yellow.
+If you can't get hold of a shop-bought custard powder, you can substitute it with the same amount of cornflour (cornstarch) or arrowroot, which will result in a similar texture, though the colour will be considerably less yellow.

 Then all you need to do is add lemon juice - I didn't add any lemon zest as I prefer a super smooth curd and find that zest can make it grainy.

 I used maple syrup to sweeten, but any other liquid sweetener would work too.
 I definitely suggest taste-testing the lemon curd whilst cooking, so you can add some more lemon juice or maple syrup to taste.

 I flavoured this lemon curd for it to be eaten like a pudding, but if you'd like to use it to spread on toast, or as a frosting for a layer cake, you will have to add extra lemon juice and maple syrup to taste.